Smarter Balanced Assessments for English Language Arts/Literacy and Mathematics

 Practice Test Scoring Guides

 The Smarter Balanced practice and training tests include all accessibility resources found in the operational assessments.
-Refer to the Online Practice Test Scoring Guides and DFAs web page for additional information.
+Refer to the Online Practice Test Scoring Guides, Preparing for Administration (PFAs), and Directions for Administration (DFAs) web page for additional information.

 Test Administrator Tutorial for General Assessments